 Below is the first bit of my first book.
-Hope you like it!
+I’ll finish it one day.

 Mom often started sentences with the phrase “I’m dying.”
 She’d be dying to use the bathroom, dying for an upcoming vacation, dying to have a cup of tea.
 Now she’s just dead.
 A heart attack while driving.
 She managed to pull over before losing consciousness, sparing nearby drivers’ loved ones from their own heartbreak and loss.